 Many of us are blessed to live in a world of abundance.
-Where everything is available at any time of the day or night, regardless of where it came from.
-And, that includes our food.
+Where every type of food is available at any time of the day or night, regardless of where it came from.

 Although, it seems like having an abundance of available food would be a good thing, it may not actually be the best practice for our health.